amacodes1/alx-pre_course/0x01-git/README.md

-I am starting to code on ALX
+I am starting to code on ALX, and i love it .It is so cool